bgirard/FactorioMod-Marathon/README.md

 =================
 This mod has not been tested with any other mod.
 If it works the balance will likely be completely off thus it's not suggested.

+However in general many users claim that this works well with RSO but it further increases the length and difficulty of the game.

 Contributing
 ============
 Contributions are welcomed.
 The aim of this mod is to not change recipes at the moment so I'd suggest forking this repo if you'd like to explore that.